 The metadata of ECS instances can be accessed in normal or security-enhanced mode.
 In security-enhanced mode, ECS instances access instance metadata by using token-based authentication.
-The security-enhanced mode provides better protection against Server-Side Request Forgery (SSRF) attacks than the normal mode does.
+Compared with the normal mode, the security-enhanced mode provides better protection against Server-Side Request Forgery (SSRF) attacks.

 |Comparison item||Normal mode||Security-enhanced mode|